Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### enableSecureViewingOverlay

 Whether or not to apply a separate overlay note to each PDF page when viewing them.
-This overlay displays the current `username` and the `current date` (when they are viewing it) in the document.
+This overlay displays the current `username` and the `current date` (when a user is viewing it) in the document.

 This is configured in the `overlay-config-override.xml` file.